VictorRodriguez/FMV_tutorial/make_fmv.md

 vmovdqu %ymm0,(%rcx,%rax,1)
 ```

-Now for a big package like FFT is necesary to get the build log file adding
+Now for a big package like FFT is necessary to get the build log file adding
--fopt-info-vec flag and follow the same aproach:
+-fopt-info-vec flag and follow the same approach:

 ```
 ~/make-fmv-patch/make-fmv-patch.pl results/build.log fftw-3.3.6-pl2/